couchbaselabs/node-ottoman/vuepress/guides/ottoman.md

 // connecting to server
 connect('couchbase://localhost/travel-sample@admin:password');

-// Now you can use the model function to create Models in the default instance. const User = model('User', { name: String });
+// Now you can use the model function to create Models in the default instance const User = model('User', { name: String });
 ```